Arif Alvi: Political career

 He ran for the seat of the Provincial Assembly of Sindh as a candidate of PTI from Constituency PS-90 (Karachi-II) in the 2002 Pakistani general election, but was unsuccessful.
 He came in at sixth place securing 1,276 votes and lost the seat to Umer Sadiq, a candidate of the Muttahida Majlis-e-Amal (MMA).

 In 2006, he became secretary general of PTI, a position he served in until 2013.

 He was elected to the National Assembly of Pakistan as a candidate of PTI from Constituency NA-250 (Karachi-XII) in the 2013 Pakistani general election.
 He received 77,659 votes and defeated Khushbakht Shujaat.
 Upon his successful election, he became the only PTI member to win a National Assembly seat from Sindh in the 2013 general elections.

+During the 2014 Tsunami March, police invoked the Anti-Terrorism Act against Alvi and several other PTI leaders for allegedly inciting violence.
+He was implicated in cases stemming from the 2014 attacks on Parliament House and Pakistan Television Corporation (PTV).
+On one occasion, Alvi and other PTI leaders went to the police station and forcibly secured the release of a PTI lawmaker from jail and were also accused of assaulting the policemen present.
+In 2018, The Anti-Terrorism Court (ATC) granted pre-arrest bail to PTI leaders, including Alvi, in cases related to the 2014 attack on Parliament House and PTV.

 In 2016, he was made president of the PTI Sindh chapter.

 He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-247 (Karachi South-II) in the 2018 Pakistani general election.
 He received 91,020 votes and defeated Syed Zaman Ali Jaffery, a candidate of Tehreek-e-Labbaik Pakistan.

+Presidency (2018-2024)

 On 18 August 2018, he was nominated by PTI as its candidate for the office of President of Pakistan.
 On 4 September 2018, he was elected as 13th President of Pakistan in the 2018 Pakistani presidential election.
 He received 352 electoral votes and defeated Fazal-ur-Rehman and Aitzaz Ahsan who secured 184 and 124 votes, respectively.
 Upon getting elected as the President, Alvi thanked Prime Minister Imran Khan, and the government coalition for their support.
-He is the third President of Pakistan whose family migrated to Pakistan from India after the Partition of India.
+He became the third President of Pakistan whose family migrated to Pakistan from India after the Partition of India.
 On 5 September 2018, he relinquished his National Assembly seat.
 On 9 September, he replaced Mamnoon Hussain and was sworn in as 13th President of Pakistan.
 On 17 September, he addressed the National Assembly for the first time in his capacity as president.

-On 3 April 2022, he dissolved the National Assembly of Pakistan on the advice of Prime Minister Imran Khan, in order to prevent the moving of the scheduled no-confidence motion that intended to remove Khan from the office of PM.
-The dissolution was appealed to the Supreme Court of Pakistan, which declared the move as unconstitutional and restored the National Assembly on 7 April, which then proceeded to carry out the no-confidence motion on the night of 9 April.
-The motion was successful after 174 MNAs voted in its favour (172 were needed), thus ending Imran Khan's term as Prime Minister.